Joudee/React-cut/README.md

 # React-cut

 ##Intention
-JavaScript library for cutting images in React both width mobile and pc.
+JavaScript library for cutting images in React both width mobile and pc.It provides flexible operation on cutting.

 ##Installation